otmlworkshop/otmlworkshop.github.io/_pages/schedule.md

 layout: page
 permalink: /schedule/
 title: Schedule
-description: This workshop will be held in-person at ICML 2023 at the Hawaii Convention Center on July 28th 2023.
-The session will cover a tutorial, invited talks, contributed talks, posters, and a panel discussion.
-The schedule in Hawaii Standard Time (GMT-10) can be found below. <b>(Click the talks to see their abstracts)</b>
+description: This workshop will be held in-person at Neurips 2023 at the New Orleans Ernest N. Morial Convention Center on December 16th 2023.
+The session will cover invited talks, contributed talks, and posters.
+The schedule will be announced here soon.<!--The schedule in Hawaii Standard Time (GMT-10) can be found below. <b>(Click the talks to see their abstracts)</b>
 nav: true
 nav_order: 2
 ---